collcoll/snap-api-client/README.md

 ## Code of Conduct

-Everyone interacting in the SnapAPIClient project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/snap_api_client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Snap API Client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/snap_api_client/blob/master/CODE_OF_CONDUCT.md).